Sports Physicals Portland

 COME SEE US

-A sports physical exam is important not just for club or school related organized sports, but for all kinds of activities.
+Sports physicals are important not just for club or school related organized sports, but for all kinds of activities.
 Does your child want to get into cycling?
 How about rock climbing or hiking?
 Is the family making a healthy change and starting a new exercise program together?
-If so, a sports physical can help.
+If so, sports physicals can help.
 A sports physical is a specialized type of check-up to make sure your child is healthy enough to participate safely in all kinds of activities.

 We do not bill insurance for our sports physical exams, although we do offer highly competitive pricing.